serhepopovych/ipset/utils/ipset_bash_completion/README.md

 - Complete on filenames if the current option requires it.
 - Complete variable names and command substitution.
 - Do not complete if an invalid combination of options is used.
-- Do not complete if an invalid value of an option argument is detected.
+- Optionally do not complete if an invalid value of an option argument is detected.
 - Environment variables allow to modify completion behaviour.

 Installation
 ============

+Quote from bash-completion README:

+	Install it in one of the directories pointed to by bash-completion's pkgconfig file variables.
+There are two
+	alternatives: the recommended one is 'completionsdir' (get it with "pkg-config --variable=completionsdir bash-completion") from which
+	completions are loaded on demand based on invoked commands' names, so be sure to name your completion file accordingly, and to include for example symbolic links in case the file provides completions for more than one command.
+The other one which is present for backwards compatibility reasons is 'compatdir' (get it with "pkg-config --variable=compatdir bash-completion") from which files
+	are loaded when bash_completion is loaded.

+	For packages using GNU autotools the installation can be handled for example like this in configure.ac:

+	 PKG_CHECK_VAR(bashcompdir, [bash-completion], [completionsdir], ,
+	   bashcompdir="${sysconfdir}/bash_completion.d")
+	 AC_SUBST(bashcompdir)

+	...accompanied by this in Makefile.am:

+	 bashcompdir = @bashcompdir@
+	 dist_bashcomp_DATA = # completion files go here

+	For cmake we ship the bash-completion-config.cmake and bash-completion-config-version.cmake files.
+Example usage:

+	 find_package(bash-completion)
+	 if(BASH_COMPLETION_FOUND)
+	   message(STATUS
+		 "Using bash completion dir ${BASH_COMPLETION_COMPLETIONSDIR}")
+	 else()
+	   set (BASH_COMPLETION_COMPLETIONSDIR "/etc/bash_completion.d")
+	   message (STATUS
+		 "Using fallback bash completion dir ${BASH_COMPLETION_COMPLETIONSDIR}")
+	 endif()

+	 install(FILES your-completion-file DESTINATION
+	   ${BASH_COMPLETION_COMPLETIONSDIR})

-Put it into ~/.bash_completion or /etc/bash_completion.d/.
+For backwards compatibility it is still possible to put it into ~/.bash_completion or /etc/bash_completion.d/.

 Tip:
 To make tab completion more handsome put the following into either